Margaret Fay Shaw: Personal life

 Shaw's photographic work attracted the attention of John Lorne Campbell.
 He came to South Uist to seek her help in the production of the book about Barra he was working on with Compton Mackenzie.

 On a rainy evening in 1934, Campbell was introduced in typically Scottish style as "Young Inverneill" to Margaret Fay Shaw by the manager of the Lochboisdale Hotel on South Uist.
 Campbell later recalled, "As so often happens, we didn't take to each other at first, but we got to know each other and we were working in the same little world."

 Their courtship was slow and awkward, but in March 1935, Shaw brought Campbell to meet her family in Glenshaw, Pennsylvania.
 She later recalled that he spent the whole visit chasing butterflies in the nearby forest or typing up books and articles in his room.
-The Shaw family accordingly decided that Campbell must not be seriously interested in Margaret and no one was more shocked than she when Campbell proposed marriage on the last day of his visit.
+The Shaw family accordingly decided that Campbell must not be seriously interested in Margaret, and no one was more shocked than she when Campbell proposed marriage on the last day of his visit.

 In June 1935, Campbell and Shaw were married by Reverend Calum MacLeod in the manse of John Knox Presbyterian Church in Glasgow.
-Neither family attended and the bride was given away by family friend Fred Moir.
+Neither family attended, and the bride's family friend, Fred Moir, gave the bride away.
 At the groom's insistence, the ceremony was conducted in the Scottish Gaelic language and the bride was relieved to learn that she had only to say "Tha" ("Yes").
 The Campbells spent their brief honeymoon in the Lofoten and Vesteraalen Islands of Norway before returning to Scotland.